eddime/bakery/docs/STEAMWORKS-DEPLOYMENT.md

 If Steam is not running, the app will show:
 ```
-⚠️ [Bakery Steam] Steamworks is not available.
+⚠️ [Gemcore Steam] Steamworks is not available.
-   Make sure Steam is running and steamworks is enabled in bakery.config.js
+   Make sure Steam is running and steamworks is enabled in gemcore.config.js
 ```

 All Steam API calls will return default values: